evidentlyai/evidently/docs/book/presets/data-quality.md

 * **Input features**.
 You need to pass only the input features.
 Target and prediction are optional.
 * **One or two datasets**.
 If you want to perform a side-by-side comparison, pass two datasets with identical schema.
 You can also pass a single dataset.
 * **Column mapping**.
 Feature types (numerical, categorical, datetime) will be parsed based on pandas column type.
 If you want to specify a different feature mapping strategy, you can explicitly set the feature type using `column_mapping`.

 You might also need to specify additional column mapping:
-* If you have a **datetime** column and want to learn how features change with time, specify the datetime column in the `column_mapping`.
+* If you have a **datetime** index column and want to learn how features change with time, specify the datetime column in the `column_mapping`.
 * If you have a **target** column and want to see features distribution by target, specify the target column in the `column_mapping`.
 * Specify the **task** if you want to explore interactions between the features and the target.
 This section looks slightly different for classification and regression tasks.
 By default, if the target has a numeric type and has >5 unique values, Evidently will treat it as a regression problem.
 Everything else is treated as a classification problem.
 If you want to explicitly define your task as `regression` or `classification`, you should set the `task` parameter in the `column_mapping` object.
+* If you have **text** features, you should specify it in the column mapping to generate descriptive statistics specific to text.

 {% hint style="info" %}
-You can read more to understand [column mapping](../tests-and-reports/column-mapping.md) and [data requirements](../tests-and-reports/input-data.md) for Evidently reports in the corresponding sections of documentation.
+You can read more to understand [column mapping](../input-data/column-mapping.md) and [data requirements](../input-data/data-requirements.md) for Evidently reports in the corresponding sections of documentation.
 {% endhint %}

 ## How it looks